 Non-traditional RTPs must satisfy all training requirements of traditional Neurology RTPs.
 The only allowable exception is the training may occur in non-contiguous blocks of time over an extended period.
-If the 96-week clinical training program is not contiguous, the resident must complete the residency in blocks of time with each block being no less than four weeks in length, and complete a minimum of 20 weeks (5 blocks) of training per year for those portions of training which must be completed in Training Weeks, rather than Training Hours.
-The training period may not exceed a total of five (5) years (see Sections 4.D and 4.E above).
+If the 96-week clinical training program is not contiguous, the resident must complete the residency in blocks of time with each block being no less than four weeks in length and must also complete a minimum of 20 weeks (5 blocks) of training per residency year for those portions of training which must be completed in Training Weeks, rather than Training Hours.
+The training period may not exceed a total of five (5) years (see sections 4.D and 4.E above).
+One year extensions may be granted by the RTC due to extenuating circumstances upon petition by the PD.
+Under exceptional circumstances, e.g. pandemic imposed travel restrictions, the RTC may allow a one-time variance in the required minimum of 5 training blocks in a residency year, upon petition by the PD.